remotion-dev/remotion/packages/docs/docs/ssr.md

   // We create PNGs for all frames await renderFrames({
     config: video,
-    // Path of the index file, same as you have imported above
+    // Path of the webpack bundle you have created
-    fullPath: require.resolve('./src/index'),
+    webpackBundle: bundled,
     // Get's called after bundling is finished and the
     // actual rendering starts.
     onStart: () => console.log('Rendering frames...'),